C0deWiser/polyglot/readme.md

 #### Fuzzy strings

 Both Gettext (while parsing source codes) and a translataor may mark string as fuzzy.
-It means that a string, previously situated on that place, was changed, so existing translation may be no more appropriate.
+It means that a string, previously situated on that place, was changed, so current translation might no longer be appropriate.

     #, fuzzy
     msgid "May"